Code of Conduct

 The use of mobile devices for photography or social updates during the event is strongly discouraged, as it decreases your awareness of other participants around you.

-In accordance with State of Massachusetts Department of Conservation and Recreation rules and City of Boston rules, please use only the toilet facilities provided.
+In accordance with the State of Massachusetts Department of Conservation and Recreation rules and City of Boston rules, please use only the toilet facilities provided.
 Please be considerate in portable-toilet lines; don’t cut in line or into another line.
 Never urinate in the corrals, at the post-finish walk-off, or in park woods, or you will risk disqualification and a police summons.

 While participating in the event, don’t run in groups of three or more abreast; wide groups become barriers to other runners.
 Don’t stop abruptly to drink at an aid station or to tie your shoelaces.
 Watch where you spit and blow your nose to avoid hitting other participants.
 If someone running behind you says, “On your left,” move to your right to let the runner pass.
 If someone says, “On your right,” move to your left.